SpaceClaim to Co-Host Release-to-CAD Webinar on March 9

 About SpaceClaim Corporation

 SpaceClaim enables global engineering and manufacturing organizations to leverage 3D design to innovate, win more business, quickly prepare models for analysis, and get products to market faster.
 Engineers can rapidly create new designs as well as edit and simplify 2D and 3D CAD data, regardless of origin and without the complexity of traditional CAD.
-Customers include Nokia Siemens Networks, BorgWarner, Medtronic, Lotus Cars, Sharp, K2 Medical Systems, FuelCell Energy, Emhart Glass, GE Aviation, General Dynamics, and the U.S. Navy.
+Customers include Nokia Siemens Networks, BorgWarner, Medtronic, Lotus Cars, Sharp, K2 Medical Systems, FuelCell Energy, Emhart Glass, General Dynamics, and the U.S. Navy.
 SpaceClaim is privately held and backed by Borealis Ventures, Kodiak Venture Partners, and North Bridge Venture Partners.
 For more information on SpaceClaim, please visit: www.spaceclaim.com